-My primary research includes (1) whether prediction and attention facilitate processing dynamic auditory information, (2) how our brains (especially, the neural oscillatory activities) enable us to perform such dynamic tasks, (3) how these psychological and neural mechanisms developed from childhood to adulthood, and (4) how these mechanisms are implemented for real-world social interaction.
+I obtained my Ph.D. in Psychology at McMaster University, supervised by Professor Laurel J. Trainor.
+I investigated how human process dynamic auditory information and their reactions.
+The daily communication and social interaction activities are highly dynamic and complicated, because we have to capture the fleeting information in sounds to perceive it, and instantaneous coordination is required to perform successful responses with others.
+Specifically, my research included (1) whether prediction and attention facilitate processing dynamic auditory information, (2) how our brains (especially, the neural oscillatory activities) enable us to perform such dynamic tasks, (3) how these psychological and neural mechanisms developed from childhood to adulthood, and related to developmental disorders such as developmental coordination disorder (“clumsiness”) and dyslexia, and (4) how these mechanisms are implemented in real-world interpersonal social interaction.

 Depending on the scientific appropriateness, I combine various research methods for my investigations from different aspects, which includes (but not limited to) behavioral experiment, psychophysics, computational modeling, EEG, and motion capture.
-I have been working with adults, musicians, and children on a single individual or in a multipersonal environment.
+I have been working with adults, musicians, and children individually and in a multipersonal environment.

 Also, check my Twitter!